charlesnicholson/nanoprintf/README.md

 The matrix builds [Debug, Release] x [32-bit, 64-bit] x [Mac, Windows, Linux] x [gcc, clang, msvc], minus the 32-bit clang Mac configurations.

-I took the very thorough test suite from the [printf](https://github.com/eyalroz/printf/blob/master/test/test_suite.cpp) library and ported it to nanoprintf.
-It exists as a submodule for licensing purposes- nanoprintf is public domain, and "printf" is MIT, so the modified test suite is optional and excluded by default unless you retrieve it by updating submodules.
-CI uses it; build with it locally by running `./b --paland`.
+One test suite is a fork from the [printf test suite](), which is MIT licensed.
+It exists as a submodule for licensing purposes- nanoprintf is public domain, so this particular test suite is optional and excluded by default.
+To build it, retrieve it by updating submodules and add the `--paland` flag to your `./b` invocation.
+It is not required to use nanoprintf at all.

 ## Limitations